aekazakov/genome-depot/installation.md

 If test server cannot find static files, check if www-data user can read from the /opt/genomedepot/static/mygenomes directory (giving rw permissions for www-data group would work).

-##How to configure Apache web server for GenomeDepot
+## How to configure the Apache web server for GenomeDepot

 You need sudo privileges for making changes in Apache configuration files.
-Open apache2 site configuration file (it may be /etc/apache2/sites_availalbel/default_ssl.conf) in a text editor and add the following (with correct paths):
+Open apache2 site configuration file (it may be /etc/apache2/sites_available/default_ssl.conf) in a text editor and add the following (change file paths, if needed):
 ```
 WSGIDaemonProcess genomedepotpy python-home=/opt/genomedepot/genomedepot-venv python-path=/opt/genomedepot/app/mygenomes/genome-depot/genomebrowser
 WSGIScriptAlias /mygenomes /opt/genomedepot/app/mygenomes/genome-depot/genomebrowser/genomebrowser/wsgi.py process-group=genomedepotpy application-group=%{GLOBAL}